pranavxiyer/pranavxiyer.github.io/menu/about.md

 Aside from my academic interests, I love all things related to music, sports, television, and weightlifting.

-### Currently I am
+### Currently, I am

 **Listening to:**
-Brent Faiyaz, Drake, Kaytranada
+Brent Faiyaz, Kaytranada, Zayn Malik

 **Watching:**
-Suits, The Summer I Turned Pretty
+The Resident, All American

-**Reading:**
+**Learning:**
-Why We Sleep: The New Science of Sleep and Dreams by Matthew Walker
+How to Become the Most Profitable Sports Bettor